-Do not underestimate the power of even a 10 minute brisk walk to boost your mood and digestion.
+Do not underestimate the power of even a 10-minute brisk walk to boost your mood and digestion.
 Make moving a family affair.
 When people ask what they can bring, just say, “tennis shoes.”

 Put the fork down between bites and aim to make that one plate last 20 minutes—that is how long it takes for your brain to acknowledge fullness.
-If you eat fast, it is possible to eat double the amount you actually need before that 20 minutes is up.
+If you eat fast, it is possible to double the amount you eat before that time is up.
 So, take it slow.

-The final tip is to avoid placing the food to be served on the table.
-We want what we see, so put it on a counter out of sight and it may save you some additional calories.
+Avoid placing the food on the table.
+We want what we see, so keeping the serving dishes on a counter or buffet table out of sight may save you some additional calories.

 Remembering these tips can help you relieve any anxiety about holiday food.
 But keep in mind that this is just one meal.
-Don’t be afraid to celebrate and indulge a little, but be smart and have a game plan.
+Don’t be afraid to celebrate and indulge a little.
+Just be smart and have a game plan.
 You’ll be thankful you did.

 Searching for wellness advice you can trust?
 We’ve got your back.